Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Experiments

 \subsection{Ablation Studies}

-To validate the contribution of each component in our DPAD framework, systematic ablation experiments were conducted on Electricity, Weather, Traffic and Solar datasets.
-The results are presented in \cref{ablation1}, \cref{ablation2}, and \cref{ablation3}, which correspond to the ablations of the DDP, DPC, and DGLoss modules, respectively.
+To validate the contribution of each component in DPAD, we conduct systematic ablation studies on Electricity, Weather, Traffic and Solar.
+The results are reported in Tables~\ref{ablation1}--\ref{ablation3}.

-For the Dynamic Dual-Prototype bank (DDP) components, we performed the following experiments: \ding{172} without the complete DDP, \ding{173} with only the Common Bank, \ding{174} with only the Rare Bank.
-As shown in \cref{ablation1}, the significant performance degradation observed upon removing the entire DDP confirms its overall effectiveness.
-Moreover, ablating either prototype bank individually impairs forecasting performance.
-This demonstrates the benefit of explicitly maintaining separate representations for common and rare patterns, which is especially critical in real-world datasets characterized by complex, intertwined patterns.
+For the Dynamic Dual-Prototype bank (DDP), we evaluate: \ding{172} without the whole DDP, \ding{173} with only the Common Bank, \ding{174} with only the Rare Bank.
+Table \ref{ablation1} shows removing DDP generally degrades performance.
+Interestingly, using either bank alone provides limited or even negative gains, whereas combining both usually achieves the best or competitive results.
+This indicates that a single-bank design is insufficient to provide meaningful role contrast, while the dual-bank structure allows the separation loss to encourage specialization between common-like and rare-like activations.

-For the Dual-Path Context-aware routing (DPC) mechanism, we evaluated two alternative fusion strategies: \ding{172} adopts element-wise sum fusion, replacing adaptive retrieval with a simple summation of prototype vectors, and \ding{173} employs fixed average fusion, substituting it with static average weighting.
-The results in \cref{ablation2} show that both fixed fusion strategies underperform our adaptive routing mechanism.
-This indicates that static fusion lacks dynamic selection and weighting mechanisms based on input context, thereby weakening the enhancement effect.
-It highlights the core functionality of our DPC mechanism, which dynamically adjusts the contribution of retrieved prototypes according to specific input contexts.
+For Dual-Path Context-aware routing (DPC), we compare: \ding{172} element-wise sum fusion, replacing adaptive retrieval with a simple summation of prototype vectors, and \ding{173} fixed average fusion, substituting it with static average weighting.
+Table \ref{ablation2} shows that both variants underperform full DPC.
+This indicates that static fusion lacks dynamic selection and weighting mechanisms based on input context.
+In contrast, DPC dynamically retrieves and weights role-specific prototypes, enabling the model to selectively leverage relevant patterns.